Alabama’s Coastal Connection National Scenic Byway

-A salute to the people who make their living from the land and sea, another trip portion of the byway begins in Grand Bay.
+Start at Grand Bay for another trip along the byway for a salute to the people who make their living from the land and sea.
 For more than a century, farmers in this once vibrant community have thrived on crops of pecans, cotton, soybeans, and watermelons.
-The Grand Bay Watermelon Festival (Odd Fellow Park; 251-367-8646) celebrates the agricultural heritage of the area annually around the Fourth of July.
+The Grand Bay Watermelon Festival (Odd Fellow Park; 10327 Taylor F. Harper Blvd, Grand Bay, 251-865-3456) celebrates the agricultural heritage of the area annually around the Fourth of July.
 The event offers lots of arts and crafts, entertainment, a seed-spitting contest and all the free watermelon you can eat, so come hungry.

 Connect with the Past

 From Bayou La Batre, point your car in the direction of Dauphin Island.
 Along the way, discover the floral beauty of Bellingrath Gardens (12401 Bellingrath Gardens Road; 251-973-2217) in nearby Theodore.
 This world-renowned property showcases acres of gardens, blooming all year long.
 Then cross the waters of the Mississippi Sound onto Dauphin Island.
 You can also retrace the steps of history from Fort Gaines (51 Bienville Blvd., Dauphin Island; 251-861-6992) to Fort Morgan (110 AL Hwy.
 180 W., Gulf Shores; 251-540-5257), where the echoes of battles past still ring.
 Imagine naval gunboats sailing up river and troops planning to occupy the city of Mobile.

 All along the route, local museums tell the story of the heritage and traditions of coastal Alabama, as well as the storms that have affected the area.
 They also showcase the resilience of the region, its communities and its residents, who have rebounded stronger than ever after each occurrence.